yibeichan/structsense/example/OHBM/readme.md

 > ⚠️ A version of the config file for **Ollama** is also included, but note that small local models may fail or produce suboptimal results.

 > ⚠️ For this demonstration we've disabled knowledge source as we do not have any ontologies in our vector databse.

+> ⚠️ To enable chunking pass `--chunking True`.
+It still needs improvement and would be nice to have some help.